prs513rosewood/MolecularDynamics/_project/milestone04.md

 can be fiddly.
 One sign of wrong forces is that energy in a molecular dynamics simulation is not conserved, but there are also other causes for this effect (e.g. a time step that is too large) which makes it difficult as a test for the implementation of forces.

-The common strategy is to compute the forces \emph{numerically} from the energies.
+The common strategy is to compute the forces _numerically_ from the energies.
 For this, we have to compute a numerical first derivative.
 This is straightforward to do from the difference quotient, e.g.

 $$ f'(x) \approx \frac{f(x+\Delta x) - f(x-\Delta x)}{2 \Delta x}$$